owlsdepartment/ovee/docs/reactivity/overview.md

 }
 ```

-`Dialog` class is super simple: it just keeps it's own state about being open or not.
+The `Dialog` class is super simple: it just keeps its own state about being open or not.
 Very important note: `isOpen` is reactive!

 Now let's add a way to show our dialogs: